GoogleCloudPlatform/dataflow-zoomify-image/README.md

 # Image Zoomifier

-This repository contains a Dataflow template that can be used to tile images from Google Cloud Storage according to the Zoomify specification.
+This repository contains a Google Cloud Dataflow template that can be used to tile images from Google Cloud Storage according to the Zoomify specification.

 ## How to use this template